94hansnu/awsProject/README.md

 ## CI/CD
 The project uses GitHub Actions to automate the build and test process.
 Each push to the master branch triggers the following steps:

-1. Build and test the Spring Boot application.
+* Build and test the Spring Boot application.
-2. Start a MongoDB server.
-3. If the build and tests succeed, deploy the application to AWS.
+* If the build and tests succeed, deploy the application to AWS.

 ## AWS CI/CD- process